harrywang/iching-book/docs/index.md

 The warm attachment that springs from the heart is lacking here.
 We are by this time actually outside of fellowship with others.
 However, we ally ourselves with them.
 The fellowship does not include all, but only those who happen to dwell near one another.
 The meadow is the pasture at the entrance to the town.
 At this stage, the ultimate goal of the union of mankind has not yet been attained, but we need not reproach ourselves.
 We join the community without separate aims of our own.

-index

-14. Ta Yu / Possession in Great Measure
+## 14. Ta Yu / Possession in Great Measure

 above LI THE CLINGING, FLAME
 below CH'IEN THE CREATIVE, HEAVEN